 However, it can be hard to choose the right podcast host, especially if it’s something you aren’t very familiar with.

-To help you out, I’ve analyzed countless options to bring you the following list of the top 10 best podcast hosting platforms, along with some important information that you may not yet know.
+To help you out, I’ve analyzed countless options to bring you the following list of the top 10 best podcast hosting platforms in 2021, along with some important information that you may not yet know.

 Best podcast host for beginners